Hero Glamour BS6: Introduction

 The Hero Glamour is among the best-selling 125cc motorcycles in the Indian market.
 It directly rivals the likes of the Honda SP 125 and Bajaj Pulsar 125.
 A few months back, Hero launched the updated BS-6 model and along with an upgraded powertrain, the Hero MotoCorp also updated its styling and feature list.
-Here’s our road test review of the 2020 Hero Glamour BS-6.
+Here’s our Hero Glamour BS6 review.

 Hero Glamour BS-6: Looks & Styling